 We know that the majority of people who make midlife career changes are successful in doing so.
 But that doesn't mean they didn't face any obstacles during their career transition.
 The reality is that a large number of people don't change careers due to the challenges they face.
-A 2015 survey found that, among working adults who wanted to change careers, 94 percent of them said they face barriers that prevent them from making a change.
+One survey found that, among working adults who wanted to change careers, 94 percent of them said they face barriers that prevent them from making a change.
 Here are the top barriers that were identified:3

 - 43 percent cited financial insecurity.